People volunteer for different reasons, but they all bring skills, passion and energy to their roles.

 You can change your role to fit your availability

 You can finish volunteering or take a break at any time.
 It may be that a new volunteer role is better suited to your current circumstances.

 Our team is happy to discuss this with you and find a role that suits your needs and availability.

-Volunteering at events such as Daffodil Day or Relay for Life may only be for a couple of hours or a day.
+Volunteering at events like Daffodil Day or Relay for Life may only be for a couple of hours or a day.

 What sort of things can you do as a volunteer?

 - driving people with cancer to their appointments